About Federal Financial Aid

 Federal Direct Loans

 This federal loan program enables eligible applicants to obtain student loans to meet their cost of attendance expenses.
-Students must be matriculated and enrolled in a minimum of six credits.
+Undergraduate Students must be matriculated and enrolled in a minimum of six credits.
+Graduate Students must be matriculated and enrolled in a minimum of four credits.

 Loan Terms are determined by federal statute and may vary each year.
 Before funds can be disbursed, students must complete an online loan counseling Entrance Interview and a Master Promissory Note (MPN).